Singpass Developer Docs

 • Provide a JWKS in a JSON format.

 • Host the JWKS on a publicly accessible URL.
-This endpoint must be compatible with Singpass's service level expectations.
+This endpoint must be compatible with Singpass's .

 Signing key is always required for both direct and direct_pii_allowed clients.
 Encryption key is only required for direct_pii_allowed clients. direct_pii_allowed clients must ensure that the provided JWKS or the resource returned by the JWKS URL contains both the signing and encryption keys.